-If an individual or business performs services for the college, we must first determine if there is an employee relationship with that vendor, or if they should be considered an “independent contractor”.
+If an individual or business performs services for the university, we must first determine if there is an employee relationship with that vendor, or if they should be considered an “independent contractor”.
 The IRS has specific guidelines which determine the correct classification.
 In an effort to simplify this determination for our employees, we have prepared an Employee/Independent Contractor Checklist to expedite this process.

 These forms should be submitted to our office through the secure upload link at www.daemen.edu/w9